How much does an SSDI lawyer cost? SSDI attorney fees can range from $0 to about $6,000, but they only get paid if your application is successful.

 For instance, your lawyer may need to request certain types of records that support your claim, such as medical records from a hospital or doctor’s office.
 Some institutions may provide these records for free, but others will not, and your lawyer may have to pay postage and copying expenses in order to get these documents.

 So while an SSDI lawyer cannot charge an upfront fee for their legal services, they may ask you to pay a small amount upfront in order to cover these costs.
 These costs generally total no more than $100-200 over the course of a case, though.

 Also, many SSDI lawyers do not ask clients to pay for these expenses in advance, and will instead ask you to reimburse them at the end of the case.
-Your fee agreement will address who is responsible for paying legal costs.
+In addition to setting out your SSDI attorney's fees, your fee agreement will address who is responsible for paying legal costs.

 If you’re asking yourself “do I need an SSDI lawyer”, you’re not alone.

 Here’s the short answer: you do not need an SSDI lawyer to file your application for disability benefits.
 But working with a lawyer can improve your chances of success.